threatwinds/api-docs/Auth/EMAIL.md

   "error": "incorrect apyKey"
 }
 ```
-> <h5> Code 401 - Authentication required
-Authentication required</h5>
+<h3><b class="label label-red">Code 401</b>Authentication required</h3>

 The 401 error code indicates that you need authentication to do this request.

-> <h5> Code 403 - Forbidden</h5>
+<h3><b class="label label-red">Code 403</b>Forbidden</h3>
 A 403 error code, also known as a Forbidden error, indicates that the server understood the client's request, but it is refusing to fulfill it.
 The server can return a 403 error if it suspects that the client is making too many requests, or if the client is using an IP address that is banned or blocked by the server.
 If the error persists you should contact support for further assistance.

-> <h5> Code 404 - Not found</h5>
+<h3><b class="label label-red">Code 404</b>Not found</h3>

-The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case the email, cannot be found.
+The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case, the email, cannot be found.

-There are several reasons why this may occur, such as the email not existing in the system or this has expired.
+There are several reasons why this may occur, such as the email not existing in the system or it has expired.
 It's important to double-check the parameters.

 For example: